-In common with other trusts in the UK, UHNM faced challenges as a result of shortages of some antimicrobials due to manufacturer's supply problems in 2015-2016, often at short notice.
-In particular, the availability of aztreonam injection was restricted for part of the year: this is the antibiotic of choice in many of the Trust's Antimicrobial Treatment and Surgical Prophylaxis Guidelines for patients who are allergic to penicillin.
+In common with other trusts in the UK, UHNM faced challenges as a result of shortages of a number of key antimicrobials due to manufacturer's supply problems in 2016-2017.
+Aztreonam injection was once again intermittently available throughout the year.
+Worldwide manufacturing and capacity issues resulted in shortages with Piperacillin / tazobactam, levofloxacin, vancomycin, trimethoprim and co-trimoxazole created issues throughout the year.
 The ASG, Microbiology and Pharmacy Departments worked collectively to ensure that alternative agents were available for patients in a timely manner and to support the Trust's surgical programme:

-- antimicrobial guidelines were reviewed and aztreonam was replaced with alternative choices taking into account antimicrobial stewardship and local resistance patterns, benefits and risks of proposed alternatives, including cost pressure to the Trust; - alternative medicines were sourced, purchased and made available in key areas via review of stock lists; - information on dosing, administration and side effects of the new alternative was communicated to prescribers, nursing staff and pharmacists - aztreonam was conserved for those patients in whom an alternative was not an option for example due to patterns of resistance, co-morbidities, or side effects.
+- antimicrobial guidelines were reviewed and alternative agents chosen taking into account antimicrobial stewardship and local resistance patterns, benefits and risks of proposed substitute agents, including cost pressure to the Trust as a result of using more expensive alternatives; - alternative medicines were sourced, purchased and made available in key areas via review of stock lists: - information on dosing, administration and side effects of the new alternative was communicated to prescribers, nursing staff and pharmacists - targeted ward rounds undertaken by the AMS team enabled informed choices to be made by prescribers when considering switching to alternative therapies - aztreonam was conserved for those patients in whom an alternative was not an option for example due to patterns of resistance, co-morbidities, or side effects. - Towards the end of the year NHS E took a strategic role in managing capacity issues and their guidance required further review and implementation at UHNM led by the AMS team.